intrig-unicamp/publications/NSO-Survey/README.md

 and research opportunities, altogether contributing to a timely and comprehensive survey on the vibrant and strategic topic of network service orchestration.

+Figure below presents a generic high-level reference model for multi-domain Network Service Orchestration, featuring a Multi-Domain Orchestrator (MDO) per administrative realm and including the notion of a Marketplace for business interactions.